ietf-wg-httpapi/rfc7807bis/draft-ietf-httpapi-rfc7807bis.md

 Note that because extensions are effectively put into a namespace by the problem type, it is not possible to define new "standard" members without defining a new media type.

+## Processing Problem Detail Objects

+Processing problem detail objects MUST use the following processing model.
+Any member defined by this specification must be tested to use the type given in its definition.
+If the type is incorrect, the member MUST be ignored and processing must continue as if the member had not been present.

 # Defining New Problem Types {#defining}

 When an HTTP API needs to define a response that indicates an error condition, it might be appropriate to do so by defining a new problem type.